gautambaghel/admission-controller/README.md

 demo-webhook   36m
 ```

-3. Deploy [a pod](examples/pod-with-defaults.yaml) that is in your artifactory instance with either blackduck.overallStatus not set or set to "NOT_IN_VIOLATION":
+3. Deploy [a pod](examples/pod-with-defaults.yaml) that is in your quay instance with either blackduck.overallStatus not set or set to "NOT_IN_VIOLATION":

 ```
 $ kubectl create -f examples/pod-with-defaults.yaml
 $ pod/pod-with-defaults created
 ```

-4. Attempt to deploy [a pod](examples/pod-with-conflict.yaml) that is in your artifactory instance with blackduck.overallStatus set to "IN_VIOLATION":
+4. Attempt to deploy [a pod](examples/pod-with-conflict.yaml) that is in your quay instance with blackduck.overallStatus set to "IN_VIOLATION":

 ```
 $ kubectl create -f examples/pod-with-conflict.yaml